Transgender @ UConn: Quick Answers

 After a year-long process to collect the data through on-site visual confirmations in most on-campus buildings, the Rainbow Center is proud to have created the UConn Gender-Inclusive Restroom Map.
 This map shows the specific locations within buildings of restrooms with gender-inclusive demarcations and single-stall restrooms with no gender-inclusive demarcations.

-If an office or department has a single-stall gendered (men's or women's) restroom that they would like converted into a gender-inclusive restroom, they are invited to complete this form.
+If an office or department has a single-stall gendered (men's or women's) restroom that they would like converted into a gender-inclusive restroom, they are invited to inform us via email at rainbowcenter@uconn.edu.

 Rights to Privacy